|Amanda Combs has volunteered with |

 Amanda Combs: She Loves to Give!

 Now that we've told you a little about ourselves in last week's blog, we're going to highlight some of our volunteers from time to time.
-Rural Resources operates on a very small budget, mainly from grants, and a skeleton staff.
+Rural Resources operates with a skeleton staff on a small budget comprised mainly of grants.
 We just couldn't do what we do without volunteers.
 In today's blog, you'll read about a hard working volunteer in our produce distribution program.

 Amanda first began volunteering with Rural Resources in 2010, but the connection goes back further.
-Rural Resources' Outreach Coordinator Rhonda Hensley met her on the Mobile Farmer's Market route several years before that.
+Rural Resources' Outreach Coordinator Rhonda Hensley met her several years before on the Mobile Farmer's Market route, a community outreach project that brought low-cost, fresh produce to low-income neighborhoods.

-As the relationship between Rhonda and Amanda grew, it became apparent that Amanda had a heart for helping people.
+As the relationship between Hensley and Combs grew, it became apparent that Combs had a heart for helping people.

 “Rural Resources is my family,” she says, adding, “I just think it's important that we keep doing (the food distribution) as long as we can, because it helps.
 People are happy to get that food.
 That might be the only thing they get that day.”